ReneHezser/MqttSubscriber/Readme.md

 ## Scenarios

-This IoT Edge module can be used as a replacement for the 1.2 preview MQTT broker functunality (in combination with e.g. Mosquitto).
+This IoT Edge module can be used as a replacement for the 1.2 preview MQTT broker functionality (in combination with e.g. Mosquitto).

 ## Configuration